 After you view the collections, you can take a walk in the garden with the bamboo grove.
 You can also have lunch, dinner and coffee at the retro looking restaurant.They have some old-fashioned menus, rice omelets, and bowls of rice with chicken and eggs etc.

 ★My recommendation: Every year, they offer some special events, such as Noh 能 and the antique market, in tribute to Masako, who has a detailed knowledge of Noh and antiques.
 These events are great opportunities to connect with Japanese culture!

 Attention: They don’t allow children under elementary school-age to come into the museum, but you can enjoy the walking path in the garden free of charge.

 Business training instructor.
-I live in Yokohama.
-I’m interested in painting, architecture, and antiques.
-I love exercising, traveling, and nature.
+I’m originally from Takarazuka in Hyogo Prefecture in the Kansai area.
+Now I live in Yokohama.
+I love exercising, traveling, watching movies, art, and nature.